MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 - **Plan the deployment**.
 Work through the [Defender for Servers planning guide](plan-defender-for-servers.md).
 - **Review plans**.
 [Understand and compare](defender-for-servers-overview.md) plans.
-- **Decide on deployment scope**: You can enable Plan 1 on an Azure subscription, AWS account, GCP project, or on specific Azure resources.
-Plan 2 can only be enabled on a subscription, AWS account, or GCP project.
-If you enable on a subscription, you can disable protection for specific machines in the subscription.
+- **Decide on deployment scope**: You can enable Defender for Servers plans on an Azure subscription, AWS account, or GCP project.
+In addition, Defender for Servers Plan 1 can be enabled on specific Azure resources.
+[Learn more](defender-for-servers-overview.md#enabling-plans).
 - **Review pricing**.
 Check Defender for Servers pricing on the [Defender for Cloud pricing page](https://azure.microsoft.com/pricing/details/defender-for-cloud/).
 - **Get an Azure subscription**.
 You need a Microsoft Azure subscription.
 You can [sign up for a free one](https://azure.microsoft.com/pricing/free-trial/) as needed.
 - Ensure Defender for Cloud is [enabled on the subscription](connect-azure-subscription.md).